theepicCR/project2/README.txt

     This program is used to test the functionalities decribed in the main.py description.

 OTHER NOTES
+  * If Gradebot claims there this not an expired key in the database, run the expired key command found in "ADD TO DATABASE" instructions and run Gradebot again.

   * Gradebot has the tendency to fluctuate the score of this program, main.py, often giving 45/65 (for a variety of different errors) to 65/65 points and vise versa.
     I depicted both scores in the Gradebot screenshot.
 However, I firmly believe the true score is 65/65